 and share my configuration over time and space.
 It worked pretty well, but

 there were two main problems with it:

 As a result, I created Full Stop.

 Full Stop is a small framework on which to build your dotfiles.
 It defines a simple structure and set of rules to follow in your dotfiles, and expects to be embedded in your dotfiles repo either as a submodule or a subtree.

 When you build your dotfiles on top of Full Stop, your environment customisations are kept safe in single, shared, and version-controlled place.
 All Full Stop does is apply these customisations wherever you need them.

 Full Stop tries to draw a line between the content of your dotfiles (which you own, and you alone), and the plumbing which hooks up that configuration to take effect on a system.

-Even if all of our personal configurations are wildly different, we should be able to use the same tooling to apply it to a computer.
+Even if all of our personal configurations are completely different, we should be able to use the same tooling to apply it to a computer.
 This is the goal of Full Stop.

 As for the actual content of your dotfiles: sure, grab someone else's to get started with.
 Grab mine!
 But go ahead and also grab whatever useful nuggets you come across and include those too.
 Our dotfiles should be a wildly heterogeneous grab bag of snippets from here, there, and everywhere that constantly shift over time.

 Let's use code-sharing where it makes sense – for the tooling – and just copy-paste snippets for the rest.